 Then, it is time to submit your application.
 The typical re-mortgage application timescales are 4-6 weeks however this can vary depending on your circumstances and the lender.

-We will go through all the details of the mortgage in finer detail with you to make sure you fully understand and feel happy with this new commitment and make sure you are aware of any associated costs.
+We will thoroughly review all the aspects of the mortgage with you to ensure that you have a comprehensive understanding and feel content with this new commitment.
+Additionally, we will ensure that you are well-informed about any related costs.

 Frequently Asked Questions: Re-Mortgage Application

 How much does it cost to remortgage?

 It is important to consider any costs involved when remortgaging.

 Its vital to consider both the interest rate and any fees to work out the exact total cost when moving to a new deal.